tmomani11/numbers/README.md

 | 7 | 1 Odd  2 Even  3 Odd  4 Even  5 Odd  6 Even  7 Odd |

 ## Challenges and Solutions
-[Optional: Write about any issues you faced with loops, arithmetic evaluation, or file redirection and how you fixed them.]
+[Optional: Describe any challenges you encountered while creating this script and how you solved them.
+This could include debugging issues, understanding regular expressions, or Git workflow problems.]

 ## Resources
-[List any references you used — class slides, Bash documentation, ChatGPT, etc. Follow the syllabus citation rules.]
+[List any resources you used (class slides, ChatGPT, etc.).
+Please refer to the course syllabus for more details on citations.]

 ## License
 This project is part of coursework for Chapman University and is intended for educational purposes.